DrLex0/quake-frogbots/README.md

 The default mode is FFA, other modes are available, try the commands starting with `bot_`.
 After loading a map, use the `addbot` and `removebot` commands to add or remove bots.
 Bots will be carried over when changing maps (if the next map is supported of course).

 Bots can have a **skill** level from 0 to 20, default is 5.
 The level required to make things challenging, will depend on your own Quake skills, and it also tends to vary per map.
 Bots tend to be more challenging in smaller maps with multiple floors and teleports, and easier in maps with large open spaces.
 If you want to change the skill level of the bots, you can use the `skilldown` and `skillup` commands, or impulses _114_ and _115_ respectively.
 The new skill level will only be applied to bots spawned afterwards, not to bots already active in the current game.
 (This means you can mix bots of different skill levels in a single game.)
 The simplest way to ensure all bots run at the adjusted skill level, is to reload the map.
+A custom bot skill level that overrides the built-in configs can be persisted across game sessions by setting the `fb_custom_skill` cvar to a non-zero value (value -1 represents skill level 0).

-If you have never played Quake before, you may want to start at level 0 and gradually go up.
+If you have never played Quake before, you may want to start at skill level 0 and gradually go up.
 Seasoned players may want to try level 10.
 It goes up to 20, at which point the bots have inhumanly fast aim and situational awareness.
 True hardcore Quake players may still be able to outwit level 20 bots by exploiting their limitations.

+If you're using ezQuake, it is possible that _all_ players will have the same red pants and yellow shirts, making it very hard to play team games because the only way to discern between enemies and teammates, is to see whether they are shooting at you.
+This seems to be a bug in ezQuake itself and the only decent workaround I have found so far, is `/r_skincolormode 5` and then `r_teamskincolor 96 255 96` to give your teammates a green tint (change the RGB numbers for different colors).

 As for running the `waypoint` tool to create or edit waypoints, see the README in the `waypoint` directory.